 Once considered the norm, today Sandown Park is one of a few racecourses that still offers both national hunt and flat racing as part of its horseracing season.
 It has seen some of the best racehorses over both codes compete on its turf.

-Main Races and Events
+Main Sandown Races and Events

 Sandown Park offers a packed calendar of events, so there are several ‘main’ races here.
 The most notable meetings and races include:

-- The Group 1 Eclipse stakes – their main Group 1 flat race of the season is one of the main races of the entire flat racing calendar, won by super-star horses including Halling, Roaring Lion, Sea The Stars and Enable.
+- The Group 1 Eclipse Stakes – their main Group 1 flat race of the season is one of the main races of the entire flat racing calendar, won by super-star horses including Halling, Roaring Lion, Sea The Stars and Enable.

 - Brigadier Gerard Stakes – another top-class flat race, it is a Group 3 race over 10 furlongs, won back in the 90s by the brilliant Henry Cecil trained filly Bosra Sham.